Harry Potter and the Forbidden Journey: Ride

 The riders descend into a set of the Forbidden Forest where they encounter a figure of Aragog, a large, sentient spider who spits water at them.
 As Hermione tries to help the riders away from Aragog and towards the castle, encountering many spiders on the way, they encounter an animatronic Whomping Willow which swipes at them, knocking them into the Quidditch pitch.
 The ride returns to a projection screen as the riders become caught up in Harry's and Ron's game of Quidditch.
 As Slytherin scores into Gryffindor's goal, Dementors arrive at the Quidditch pitch and Harry attempts to lead the riders away through the structure of the pitch and back to the school, but their bench falls into the long-abandoned Chamber of Secrets through a cave entrance in a cliff which Harry, Ron, Ginny, Fawkes, and Gilderoy Lockhart departed through from the Chamber in the second Harry Potter installment.
 The riders return to a real set as the Dementors appear from the pipelines and chase them.
 The skeleton of the long-deceased Basilisk lies on the floor of the Chamber, and expels Lord Voldemort's Dark Mark into the air as the benches are drawn into the mouth of Salazar Slytherin's statue.

 Dozens of Dementors emerge from the darkness while one descends and attempts to suck out the riders' souls.
-This effect is achieved by projecting the riders' faces onto a cloud of fog in front of the Dementor, blasting cold air towards the riders, and using a heartbeat-like sound played through the sub-woofers built into the benches.
-(Though the fog effect is not present in the Hollywood version and is instead replaced with dozens of dementors surrounding the guests) After shaking the riders out of the trance, Harry causes the Dementors to flee with a protective Patronus Charm.
+This effect is achieved by projecting the riders' faces onto a cloud of fog in front of the Dementor, blasting cold air towards the riders, and using a heartbeat-like sound played through the sub-woofers built into the benches (Though the fog effect is not present in the Hollywood version and is instead replaced with dozens of Dementors surrounding the guests).
+After shaking the riders out of the trance, Harry causes the Dementors to flee with a protective Patronus Charm.
 After the final Dementor, and while Harry uses his Patronus, the riders enter the final video dome segment, where the cliffs outside the Chamber of Secrets cave in.
 They fly over the Black Lake, back into Hogwarts and through the Main Hall and Grand Staircase, where they are shouting wildly on by a series of onscreen characters from the movies who appear three-dimensional.
-Professor Dumbledore sends everyone back through the Floo Network to the Room of Requirement, where they exit their bench.
+Professor Dumbledore sends everyone back through the Floo Network to the Room of Requirement, where they exit their bench as he advises them to collect their items before Argus Filch confiscates them.